mermaid-js/mermaid/docs/community/contributing.md

 You decided to take part in the development?
 Welcome!

-We were trying to make our guidelines for you as explicit and detailed as possible.
+We are trying to make our guidelines for you as explicit and detailed as possible.

 ## Initial Setup